-- (1) Attendance at a meeting of specialist commissioners by Councillor Dalton. - (2) NHS England's Commissioning intentions had been received and would be circulated. - (3) Rotherham was 1 of 6 areas in the country that had successfully secured funding from the local area CCG and the Police and Crime Commissioner for a pilot initiative for mental health patients in custody.
-There would be mental health practitioners working alongside the Police and Council employees to identify those with possible mental health issues.
+- (1) Attendance at a meeting of specialist commissioners by Councillor Dalton. - (2) NHS England's Commissioning intentions had been received and would be circulated. - (3) Rotherham was 1 of 6 areas in the country that had successfully secured funding from the local area CCG and the Police and Crime Commissioners for a pilot initiative for mental health patients in custody.
+There had been some recruitment of staff and there would be mental health practitioners working alongside the Police and Council employees to identify those with possible mental health issues.
 An update would be submitted in due course. - (4) "Ramp up the Red" a national Heart Town initiative would run though the month of February.